eProsecutor Resources

 adjust this amount and will address the issue at their budget meeting each year.
 This fee is billed to

 each agency and payable to UPC.
-We will send an invoice in the first and third quarters of each year.
+We will send an invoice in January of each year and follow up with another

 Please contact UPC for more specific information regarding user license fees.